 You can use the id, in this case, whitepaper, to create a simple click event that will cover this individual file.

-Head over to the plugin’s Click Tracking tab, and add an event with the element name “whitepaper” and set the type to id.
+Head over to the plugin’s Click Tracking tab, and add an event with the Selector “whitepaper” and set the type to id.

 Set the category, action, and label fields to whatever makes sense for this link.
 This is the information that we will send to Google Analytics, and will show up on their dashboard.